Split Plot Design in Agriculture

 Online Multiple Choice Questions about Design of Experiments with Answers

-1. When treatments are continuous quantitative variables we use?
+1. What treatments are continuous quantitative variables we should use?

-2. What is the main characteristic of a designed experiment?
+3. What is the purpose of the experiment?

 10. Conducting Bayesian experimentation we use: